 How to Select the Best Travel Camera

 We’re going to share the secret of the best travel camera now.
 The secret is, there is no secret.
 The best camera is the one that works for you.
 A lot of photographers get wrapped up in brand loyalty (Nikon vs. Canon) or the absolute best lens configuration.
 All of that gear-head talk misses the point: photography is meant to be fun.

 Unless you intend to be a semi-professional photographer or even a professional photographer, most cameras on the market have features you will never need and will never use.
 When selecting the best vacation camera for you, first think about how you will use it.
 Then figure out which camera fills those needs.

 As we wrote in our 15 travel photography tips article, it’s not about how much money you spend on the gear.
 The best travel camera is the one that gets the job done.
 We wrote, “Great travel photos can be captured on almost any kind of camera.
 One of the best photos we ever took (and ultimately sold) was a quick snapshot on an iPhone.
 It just captured the right moment… You don’t need professional gear to take great shots.
 Sure it helps, but you can improve not matter what camera you are on.”

-Just like cars, cameras have many different market segments.
+Just like cars, travel cameras have many different market segments.
 Some of the names can be quite confusing.
 We’ve tried to simplify the names and marketing terminology to help you focus on the best camera for your needs.
-The different types of cameras are: point and shoot, digital SLR, mirrorless and action camera.
-We’ll lay out the strengths and weaknesses of each below.
+The different types of cameras are: point and shoot, digital SLR (or DSLR), mirrorless and action camera.
+We’ll lay out the strengths and weaknesses of each of the travel cameras below.